Chris Evans (journalist)

-Chris Evans (born 1968) is a British journalist and the editor of The Daily Telegraph since 2014.
+Christopher Evans (born 1968) is a British journalist and the editor of The Daily Telegraph since 2014.
 Also Director of Content at The Telegraph Group, he was previously Executive Head of News at The Daily Telegraph.

 Since 2024, Evans serves as Chairman of the IPSO Editors' Code of Practice Committee.

 Early life

 Born and raised at Walsall, Staffordshire, Evans was educated at King Edward's School in Birmingham before going up to read English at Brasenose College, Oxford.